-- 3. Title: The role and impact of volunteering on 1.
-Title: Enterpreneurships of social sector: Differences between non-profit and for-profit - 2.
+- 1. Title: Enterpreneurships of social sector: Tutor: Gabriella Ludescher Ph.D.
+Differences between non-profit and for-profit sectors - 2.
 Title: Possible role of the social cooperative in performing social tasks - 3.
-Title: The role of enterprises and their
+Title: The role of enterprises and their appearance in performing social tasks